adjust/android_adobe_extension/README.md

 ### <a id="qs-example-app"></a>Example app

-There is an Android example app inside the [example-app][example-java] directory.
+There is an Android example app inside the [example-app][example-app] directory.
 You can open the Android project to see the example on how the Adjust Adobe Extension can be integrated.

 ### <a id="qs-getting-started"></a>Getting started